lbl-srg/obc/specification/source/glossary.rst

      has a state event when :math:`x=1`.

+   Structural parameter
+     We say that a parameter is a *structural parameter* if changing its value can change the system of equations that is being evaluated in the control logic.
+     For example, a parameter that changes a controller from a P to a PI controller is a structural parameter because an integrator is being added.
+     A parameter that enables an input or that changes the size of an array is a structural parameter.

    Time event
      We say that a simulation has a time event if its model changes based on a test that only depends on time.
 For example,